ninelore/ninelore.github.io/content/project/ArmaOnLinux.md

 This new guide is based on all the knowledge that got collected up until now.
 This guide will get continuous Updates

-Last guide update: 2023-11-15 - Licensed, see below
+Last guide update: 2024-05-17 - removed outdated stuff

 ## Notice